 As the push for implants to be thinner or more patient-specific continues, it creates a risk of fracture at the different angular junctions.
 Although rare, some clinical failures have been observed, so mitigating risk with the appropriate test program is crucial.
 Fatigue testing of femoral knee components is an important step in the validation process to ensure patient safety and device longevity.

 Element provides fatigue testing of femoral knee components in several configurations.

 Femoral knee component fatigue test configurations

 - The femur rests on a fixture replicating the femur with either no distal bony support or mis-angled sagittal cuts.
-Joint compressive force is applied, forcing the femur onto the fixture and resulting in a splaying or opening load.
+The joint compressive force is applied, forcing the femur onto the fixture and resulting in a splaying or opening load.

-- The anterior flange of the femur is clamped, and hooked fixtures apply opening load to the posterior condyles.
-This set up is essentially reversed loading of the closing-style test.
+- The anterior flange of the femur is clamped, and hooked fixtures apply an opening load to the posterior condyles.
+This setup is essentially reversed loading of the closing-style test.

 Both test methods of opening conditions can generate failures that initiate from the roughened surfaces that contact the bone.